A follow up to "A Short Tale of a Deceptively Slow LINQ Expression"

 John Sharratt also left a comment with a link to Rob Henry's excellent blog post about removing the repetition and ceremony around event firing using generics.

 The code snippet I posted was not actually the final implementation I used for Templify.
-I introduced some further performance tweaks (parallelization) and also conventionalised progress notification, so it finally looked like:
+I introduced some further performance tweaks (parallelization) and also conventionalised progress notification.

 I would highly recommend purchasing Ian & (fellow endjineer) Matthew's rather excellent Programming C# 4.0 book – you'll start to get an insight into how insanely bright these two guys are and how much wonderful knowledge you were missing about the .NET Framework – you will definitely be working smarter…